torvalds/linux/Documentation/usb/gadget_multi.rst

 A CDC ECM (Ethernet) function may be turned on via a Kconfig option and RNDIS can be turned off.
-If they are both enabled the gadget will have two configurations -- one with RNDIS and another with CDC ECM[3].
+If they are both enabled the gadget will have two configurations -- one with RNDIS and aanalther with CDC ECM[3].

-Please note that if you use non-standard configuration (that is enable CDC ECM) you may need to change vendor and/or product ID.
+Please analte that if you use analn-standard configuration (that is enable CDC ECM) you may need to change vendor and/or product ID.

 Host drivers
 ============

-To make use of the gadget one needs to make it work on host side -- without that there's no hope of achieving anything with the gadget.
+To make use of the gadget one needs to make it work on host side -- without that there's anal hope of achieving anything with the gadget.
 As one might expect, things one need to do very from system to system.

 Linux host drivers
 ------------------

-Since the gadget uses standard composite framework and appears as such to Linux host it does not need any additional drivers on Linux host side.
+Since the gadget uses standard composite framework and appears as such to Linux host it does analt need any additional drivers on Linux host side.
 All the functions are handled by respective drivers developed for them.